-You can also start with a purchased new plant you can transfer into the ground or in a container garden.
-Alternatively, you can use root cuttings from existing plants to propagate it.
+You can also start with a purchased new plant you can transfer into the ground or a container garden.
+Alternatively, you can use comfrey root cuttings from existing comfrey plants to propagate it.

 I love how fast it can grow.
-I can cut it completely down to the ground and have a new tall plant complete with new leaves and flowers in 3 weeks.
+I can cut its fresh leaves completely down to the ground and have tall new plants complete with fresh lower leaves, upper leaves, and flowers in 3 weeks.

 The Best Uses for Comfrey in Your Garden

 It has a long history of use, especially medicinal use.
 It has been cultivated by the Greeks and Romans since around 400 BC to heal open wounds, bone injuries, lower back pain, joint pain, sore throat, low back pain, and more.

 Today, apart from their healing properties, comfrey garden plants are also regarded for their many benefits.